cdlafortune/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Map automatically creates a new array for you, forEach does not.

 2. What is the difference between a function and a method?

+    Methods are functions that are applied to objects.

 3. What is closure?

+    Closures are essentially blocks of code with references to its parent element, such as a function nested inside another function.

 4. Describe the four rules of the 'this' keyword.

+    1. In the global scope, "this" refers to the window / console object.
+    2. When calling a function, the object before the dot will become the "this" the code within that function points to.
+    3. In constructors, "this" is the new instance of the object being created by the constructor.
+    4. Whenever the call or apply method is used, this is being explicitly defined.

 5. Why do we need super() in an extended class?

+    Super passes the new attributes of the child class back up to the parent object class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [ X You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- X ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
 - [ ] Add your team lead as a Reviewer on the Pull-request
 - [ ] TL then will count the HW as done by  merging the branch back into master.